Good Gut Health Food Choices

 Increase Your Dietary Fiber

-If you’ve heard this your ‘whole life,’ get ready to hear it again — increase your dietary fiber.
+If you heard this your 'whole life', get ready to hear it again — increase your dietary fiber.
 There is much credit to be given to the role of fiber in our diets.
 It helps to keep your gastrointestinal (GI) tract healthy and also may support the gut in your gut microbiome.

-So what’s the goal?
-Well, according to the Academy of Nutrition and Dietetics (AND), the recommended amount of dietary fiber is about 25 grams for women and 38 grams for men each day, though each person’s nutritional needs are different.2
+So what's the goal?
+Well according to the Academy of Nutrition and Dietetics (AND), the recommended amount of dietary fiber is about 25 grams for women and 38 grams for men each day, however, each person's nutritional needs are different.2

 Increase Plant Polyphenols

 Cheers to plant power!
 Another reason to incorporate more plant-based foods into your diet is to increase your intake of beneficial plant nutrients called phytochemicals or phytonutrients.
-These plant components, like polyphenols (powerful antioxidants), are found naturally in fruits, vegetables, legumes, nuts, seeds, and beverages like coffee and green tea.3, 4
+These plant components, like polyphenols (powerful antioxidants), are found naturally in fruits, vegetables, legumes, nuts, seeds, and beverages like coffee and green tea.3,4 Polyphenols also have prebiotic properties and can support the gut microbiome and immune system by providing a source of energy to gut microbes.3,4

 Plate Up Some Prebiotics

 A diet that is rich in fiber can help support your gut microbiome by providing prebiotics and probiotics through your daily diet.
-Prebiotics are substrates selectively utilized by host microorganisms that confer a health benefit.5
+A diet that is high in fiber serves as a great source of prebiotics.
+Prebiotics as defined by the International Scientific Association for Prebiotics and Probiotics (SAPP) as "a substrate that is selectively utilized by host microorganisms conferring a health benefit".5

 Consuming certain foods that provide prebiotics naturally includes plant-rich foods like onions, garlic, bananas, chicory root, and Jerusalem artichokes.
-Prebiotics are also added to some food products you may routinely buy, like certain yogurts, cereals, breads, or beverages.
-You may see scientific terms like galacto-oligosaccharides (GOS), fructo-oligosaccharides (FOS), oligofructose (OF), chicory fiber, or inulin in the ingredient list.6
+Prebiotics are also added to some food products that you may routinely buy like certain yogurts, cereals, breads, or beverages.
+Though you may not see the ingredient panel listing "prebiotic' you may see the scientific terms for the specific prebiotic in the product.
+These prebiotics include: galacto-oligosaccharides (GOS), fructo-oligosaccharides (FOS), oligofructose (OF), chicory fiber, or inulin.5,6

 Eat Fermented Foods